Arthur-Milchior/anki-enhance-main-window/README.md

 # anki-enhance-main-window
 Adds a lot of features to the main window.
 Allows to configure those features.
 Configurations are explained at the end of this document.

 Update 8th november 2018: you can configure the add-on using anki 2.1's configuration method.
 The configuration won't be lost during next update of the add-on !

+Update: 19th January 2019: many bugs corrected.
+Configuration can be changed without restarting anki.
 # Features
 ## Column
 Most features offered by this add-on are related to some column.
 ### Name of the (sub)deck